top of page

 • harvest season

 Mugwort pollen is a main cause of allergic reactions.
-The plant releases pollen in late summer and autumn.
+The plant releases pollen abundantly in late summer and autumn.

 Medical treatments and benefits of Artemisia include: